-Before Fractal Programming, data growth far exceeded compute speed.
+For state governmental agencies, data growth far exceeds compute speed.
 Public databases were created in size and scope dwarfing people’s ability to search them.

 Once a database is made public, nobody can limit what people can find in it.